theNewDynamic/thenewdynamic.com/content/about/plans.md

 - copy: Our clients tend to be organizations whose web presence is critical to their success and whose needs evolve over time.
 If you desire to have a dedicated web team but you don't want the expense/hassle of having one in-house, then you are a likely candidate for our services.
-If, on the other hand, you need a simple website (one that, for instance, doesn't require content modeling or information architecture), then you are likely better off with a lower-cost service provider.
   heading: How do I know this is right for me?
   icon: /uploads/noun_654674.svg
 - copy: We offer three primary price plans.
 Payments are made one month in advance